Dina Cantin: Personal life

 Dina Cantin has appeared on The Real Housewives of New Jersey alongside her sister Caroline Manzo, brother Chris Laurita, and sister-in-law Jacqueline Laurita.
 She has one daughter, Lexi Ioannou, born January 25, 1996.
 In October 2012, Cantin separated from her then husband Tommy Manzo.
 In February 2016, their divorce was finalized.

 Cantin is close friends with former co-star Teresa Giudice.
 She is the godmother of Giudice's daughter, Audriana.

 In 2015, Cantin moved from Franklin Lakes, New Jersey to Malibu, California.

 In May 2017, Cantin and her then boyfriend Dave Cantin were the victims of a robbery at her home.

-The two married the following month in June, 2017.
+The two married a month later, in June 2017.

-On December 16, 2020, Lucchese crime family soldier John Perna pled guilty to aggravated assault on Dave Cantin.
+On December 16, 2020, Lucchese crime family soldier John Perna pleaded guilty to aggravated assault on Dave Cantin.
 Perna was hired by Thomas Manzo, who is the ex-husband of Cantin; Perna carried out the assault in exchange for a discounted price for his wedding reception.